TADA! Tuning Audio Diffusion Models through Activation Steering: Related work

-Recent research has begun adapting interpretability techniques to the audio domain to understand and control generative models.
-Initial efforts include the "Insider Whisper" case study, where \cite{whisper2024sadov} identified interpretable circuits in the ASR model via feature discovery techniques.
-Prior works have also studied text-to-music models, predominantly focusing on autoregressive models (Music LLMs).
+Recent research has begun adapting interpretability techniques to the audio domain to understand and control models' internal computations.
+Initial efforts from \citet{whisper2024sadov} identify interpretable circuits in the ASR model via feature discovery techniques.
+Prior works have also studied text-to-music models, focusing on autoregressive architectures (Music LLMs).
 In particular, \citet{wei2024music} introduced a dataset to probe whether music foundation models encode specific music-theory concepts, such as intervals and chords.
 Similarly, \citet{vasquez2024exploring} probe for the information about instruments and genres.
-Moving towards control, \citet{koo2025smitin} developed SMITIN, which uses classifier probes to steer attention heads for specific musical traits, while \citet{facchiano2025activation}, closest to our work, use activation patching to manipulate binary attributes. \citet{singh2025discovering} use Sparse Autoencoders (SAEs) in MusicGEN's residual stream, demonstrating their utility for steering, while \citet{paek2025learning} mapped SAE features to acoustic properties such as pitch and loudness in popular music autoencoders.
-Finally, in the case of Audio Diffusion Models, \citet{yang2025melodia} manipulate self-attention maps of the AudioLDM to edit attributes of the audio, while \citet{lee2026diffusion} proposes a method for timbre transfer.
-In contrast to these works, which primarily focus on autoregressive architectures or specific editing tasks, we systematically localize functional layers within audio diffusion models and demonstrate that restricting activation steering (via CAA or SAEs) to these specific bottlenecks yields significantly higher controllability and fidelity.
+Moving towards control in Music LLMs, \citet{koo2025smitin} developed SMITIN, which uses classifier probes to steer attention heads for specific musical traits, \citet{zhao2026steering} adapts Recursive Feature Machines for steering, while \citet{facchiano2025activation}, closest to our work, use activation patching to manipulate binary attributes.
+Recently, SAEs have been employed in the audio domain to steer the residual stream of MusicGen \citep{singh2025discovering}, or map features to acoustic concepts within audio autoencoders \citep{paek2025learning} and speech transformers \citep{audiosae-2026}.
+However, despite the recent \citep{gong2026ace} high performance of diffusion-based music generators, interpretability and steering of Audio DMs remain largely underexplored.
+Recent works predominantly focus on audio editing by manipulating attention maps \citep{xu2024promptguided, MelodyEdit, yang2025melodia}, or by combining the inversion process with intermediate latents optimization \citep{liang2024audiomorphix,audioeditor, MusicMagus, audio_ddpm_inv, niu2026steermusic, lee2026diffusion}.
+Notably, \citet{yang2025melodia} probe self-attention maps within AudioLDM 2 \citep{liu2024audioldm}, achieving better preservation of temporal structure.
+Closest to our work, \citet{ezra2025freesliders0} evaluate diffusion score-based methods for steering acoustic concepts with Stable Audio \citep{evans2024stable}.
+We systematically benchmark our proposed activation steering approaches against this work and further evaluate their score-based methods within our localization framework.